jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ### The Description

 In all HTML files we provide, in the &lt;head&gt; section of the HTML, we have a meta description tag which provides a brief description of the page's content.
-This description is often displayed by search engines in search results give users an idea of what the web page is about.
+This description is often displayed by search engines in search results to give users an idea of what the web page is about.
 The following is an example:

 ```html
 <meta name="description" content="Boston Celtics Scores, Stats and Highlights">